Firefox add-ons contain a unique ID which is used to distinguish this add-on from any other Firefox add-on.

-With WebExtensions, you can set the add-on ID explicitly using the
+Extensions can explicitly set the add-on ID using the

 Developing and debugging

-Starting in Firefox 48, if your manifest.json does not contain an ID then the add-on will be assigned a randomly-generated temporary ID when you install it in Firefox.
-If you then reload the add-on using the "Reload" button, the same ID will be used.
+Starting in Firefox 48, if your manifest.json does not contain an ID then the extension will be assigned a randomly-generated temporary ID when you install it in Firefox through about:debugging.
+If you then reload the extension using the "Reload" button, the same ID will be used.
 If you then restart Firefox and load the add-on again, it will get a new ID.

-Once you have finished developing the WebExtension, you can package it and submit it to AMO for review and signing.
-If the packaged add-on you upload does not contain an ID, AMO will generate one for you.
-It's only at this point that the add-on will be assigned a permanent ID, which will be embedded in the signed packaged add-on.
+Once you have finished developing the extension, you can package it and submit it to AMO for review and signing.
+If the packaged extension you upload does not contain an ID, AMO will generate one for you.
+It's only at this point that the add-on will be assigned a permanent ID, which will be embedded in the signed packaged extension.

-Note that once a WebExtension has been given a permanent ID, you can't then update it to use the Add-on SDK or legacy XUL/XPCOM techniques.
+Note that once an extension has been given a permanent ID, you can't then update it to use the Add-on SDK or legacy XUL/XPCOM techniques.
 If you do switch to one of these platforms, you must submit it as a distinct new add-on, with a new ID.